An integral weight realization theorem for subset currents on free groups: Introduction

 \begin{theor}[c.f.
 Theorem~\ref{thm:int}] Let $N\ge 2$ let $\alpha:F_N\to \Gamma$ be a marking on $F_N$ and let $X=\widetilde \Gamma$.
 Let $\mu\in \gcn$ be a nonzero subset current such that for every $K\in \mathcal B_\Gamma$ we have $\langle K,\mu\rangle_\Gamma\in \mathbb Z$.

 Then there exist $k\ge 1$ and nontrivial finitely generated subgroups $H_1,\dots, H_k\le F_N$ such that

 \end{theor}

-One of the main reasons for writing this paper was to provide a proof of Theorem~\ref{thm:main} that is relatively easily understandable by the $Out(F_N)$ community.
+One of the main reasons for writing this paper was to provide a proof of Theorem~\ref{thm:main} that is complete and relatively easily understandable by the $Out(F_N)$ community.
 The technology developed here has already proved useful in a new paper of Sasaki~\cite{Sas} who solved a problem posed in \cite{KN3} and related subset currents to the Strengthened Hanna Neumann Conjecture.
 Other potential applications include, for example, studying the ``generic volume distortion factors'' for free group automorphisms.
-In Section~9 of \cite{KN3} we constructed several version of ``uniform subset currents'' on $F_N$ corresponding to a free basis $A$ of $F_N$, including the ``absolute uniform current'' $m_A^{\mathcal S}\in\gcn$.
-If $T_A\in\cvn$ is the Cayley tree of $F_N$ with respect to $A$ and if $\phi\in\Out(F_N)$, it should be possible to interpret the geometric intersection number (as defined in \cite{KN3}) $\langle T_A, \phi m_A^{\mathcal S}\rangle$ as the ``generic volume distortion'' $vol(\Gamma_A(\phi(H)))/\vol(\Gamma_A(H))$.
-Here $H$ is a ``random'', in the sense of projectively approximating $m_A^{\mathcal S}$ finitely generated subgroup of $F_N$, and $\Gamma_A(H)$ is the core Stallings subgroup graph for $H$ with respect to $A$.
+In Section~9 of \cite{KN3} we constructed several versions of ``uniform subset currents'' on $F_N$ corresponding to a free basis $A$ of $F_N$, including the ``absolute uniform current'' $m_A^{\mathcal S}\in\gcn$.
+If $T_A\in\cvn$ is the Cayley tree of $F_N$ with respect to $A$ and if $\phi\in\Out(F_N)$, it should be possible to interpret the geometric intersection number (as defined in \cite{KN3}) $\langle T_A, \phi m_A^{\mathcal S}\rangle$ as the ``generic volume distortion'' $\vol(\Delta_A(\phi(H)))/\vol(\Delta_A(H))$.
+Here $H$ is a ``random'', in the sense of projectively approximating $m_A^{\mathcal S}$ finitely generated subgroup of $F_N$, and $\Delta_A(H)$ is the core Stallings subgroup graph for $H$ with respect to $A$.
 In order to provide such a characterization of $\langle T_A, \phi m_A^{\mathcal S}\rangle$ one needs to create a random process, at step $n$ outputting a subgroup $H_n\le F_N$ such that almost surely $\lim_{n\to\infty} [\eta_{H_n}]=[m_A^{\mathcal S}]$ in $\pgcn$.
+(Here for a subset current $\mu\in \gcn$ we denote by $[\mu]\in \pgcn$ the \emph{projective class} of $\mu$.)
 To do that one needs an explicit procedure for how to projectively approximate $m_A^{\mathcal S}$ by rational subset currents, and Theorem~\ref{thm:A} provides such a procedure.

+In addition, there is work in progress by Dounnu Sasaki on developing the theory of subset currents for surface groups.
+Obtaining an analog of Theorem~\ref{thm:main} remains an open problem in that context, and we hope that an explicit proof of Theorem~\ref{thm:main} for free groups may prove useful there.

+I am particularly grateful to the referee for the careful reading of the paper and for the detailed and helpful suggestions.